openwisp/netjsonconfig/docs/source/backends/intermediate.rst

     spam.snakes.loved.2.ipython=true

-The process by which we can go from the intermediate representation from the output configuration is called flattening
+The process by which we can go from the intermediate representation from the output configuration is called flattening, you can find more in the next section.

 Flattening
 ----------

-To avoid at all cost a recursive logic in the template we flatten the intermediate representation to something that has a *namespace* a *key* and a *value*
+To avoid at all cost a recursive logic in the template we flatten the intermediate representation to something that has a *namespace* a *key* and a *value*.

-This input NetJSON will be converted to a python :ref:`configuration_dictionary`
+This input NetJSON will be converted to a python :ref:`configuration_dictionary`:

 .. code-block:: json